ulfschneider/breakdown/README.md

 ## Pushing to Jira

-In the Packages menu, select **Breakdown → Push to Jira** to push your changes to Jira.
+Select **Packages → Breakdown → Push to Jira** to push your changes to Jira.
 A push is always followed by an automatic pull to bring a current dataset back into your editor.
 If some issues could not be pushed, you will receive a warning notification with the reason code.
 Also, those issues will _disappear from the editor._ Use the editor UNDO function to let those issues reappear.

 For the creation of epics and stories from within Atom, you can optionally define in your configuration section a default _fixversion_ and the default amount of _story points_ to assign to those epics and stories when pushing them to Jira.
 So you don´t need to specify those values for each newly created issue in Atom.
 However, you can overwrite the setting in each issue.
 Configure with: